walb-linux/walb-tools/doc/manage-volume-replica.md

-When you want to change the backup target from `s0` to `s1`, You can make the replica volume at `s1` primary volume as follows:
+When you want to change the backup target from `s0` to `s1`, You can make the replica of `s0` slave and the one of `s1` master as follows:
 ```
 python> walbc.set_slave_storage(s0, 'vol0')
 python> walbc.hash_backup(s1, 'vol0', timeoutS)
 ```
 Use `walbc.clear_vol()` instead of `walbc.set_slave_storage()`
-when the corresponding walb device is no more available due to failure or so.
+when the corresponding walb device is no more available due to its failure or so.

 Confirm the volume state at each storage server:
 ```